Skip to content

 Other Parts

-USB-C Charge Cable
+USB-C or Micro USB Charge Cable

 (Optional) MicroSD Card

-(Optional) Thermal Printer
+(Optional) TTL Serial Thermal Printer

 Krux has the capability to print all QR codes it generates, including those for mnemonics, xpubs, wallet backups, and signed PSBTs, using a locally-connected thermal printer via its serial port.